-For the purpose of this protocol, the IMPs are
+For the purpose of this protocol, the IMPs are:

-- 1. Rituximab (supplied by Roche, free of charge, until the patent for Rituximab expires in November 2013, after which this will be supplied from hospital stock.) - 2.
-Pegylated asparaginase (made available for the trial by MEDAC UK via UDG, at sites own cost) - 3.
-Nelarabine (supplied by GlaxoSmithKline, free of charge) - 4.
-Palifermin (supplied by Biovitrum, free of charge)
+- 1. Rituximab (supplied by Roche, free of charge) - 2.
+Pegylated asparaginase (made available for the trial by Sigma Tau via Movianto, at sites' own cost) - 3.
+Nelarabine (supplied by Novartis, free of charge) - 4.
+Palifermin (supplied by Swedish Orphan Biovitrum, free of charge)

-These drugs will be supplied free of charge except Pegylated asparaginase.
-All other drugs specified in the protocol are standard treatment for this disease and are not IMP's and must be provided from pharmacy stock at the participating sites.
+These drugs will be supplied free of charge except pegylated asparaginase.
+All other drugs specified in the protocol are standard treatment for this disease and are not IMPs.
+These must be provided from pharmacy stock at the participating sites.